eunos-1128/QMEAN/doc/source/getting_started.rst

 QMEAN requires the OpenStructure framework with all its depencies to be installed.
 Please follow the instructions on `openstructure.org <http://www.openstructure.org/>`_ to compile from source.
-Do not use the precompiled libraries to avoid inconsistencies in architecture and used libraries (e.g. boost).
 Once you successfully compiled OpenStructure, you need following python modules:

 * numpy
 * scipy